 Have you ever dreamed of exploring an inspiring life story through the lens of fiction?
 Have you ever wondered how fiction might help you to express your passions, experiences, or cultural identity?
 Authors frequently use lived experiences as a launchpad for inspiration, and this course is aimed at helping students find that dynamic intersection between true stories and imagined ones.
 We will consider a wide variety of authors who have come before us, leaping from the playful to the profound and back again as we read excerpts from Sherman Alexie, Ralph Ellison, Rebecca Makkai, Flannery O’Connor, Ocean Vuong, and others.
 During our first two weeks of class, we will be using in-class writing exercises, readings, and prompts to help us recognize and discover our best material, and group discussions to identify the many ways we can use fiction to access our most meaningful truths.
 We will follow with six weeks of intensive student workshops, opening with a brief lecture on craft before diving into our own stories or novel chapters in a supportive and encouraging atmosphere.
 Along the way, we will work together to discover how stories inspired by fact can offer us the best of both worlds—the freedom of fiction combined with the irreplaceable power of lived experiences.

-This course is designed for new and seasoned writers alike and can be taken more than once.
+This course can be taken more than once.
 While the sessions will be recorded, it is important that students attend class during workshop weeks.

 Textbooks for this course:

 There are no required textbooks; however, some fee-based online readings may be assigned.